Manchester City F.C. 3–2 Queens Park Rangers F.C.: "That Aguero goal"

 In 2021, City's home kit paid tribute to the late winning goal, with the body of the traditional sky blue shirt actually formed of a repeating sublimated pattern of fourteen-segment displays referencing the idea of a digital clock, with the time 93:20 printed on the inside neck of the shirt.
 At the end of the same season, the club then produced a second commemorative shirt, this time designed as a pre-match jersey.
 It featured frame-by-frame footage of Agüero's goal imprinted on white and blue hoops and the name "Agüeroooo" printed on the back, with the name and number again in segmented display style.
 The shirt was given the official name 93:20 ULTRA 1.4.
 A statue of Agüero was also unveiled on the 10th anniversary of the goal, with the pose capturing the moment he ran down the sidelines immediately after scoring, swinging his shirt around his head in celebration.

-Sky Sports commentator Martin Tyler also made history with his commentary of Aguero's goal as it went in.
+Sky Sports commentator Martin Tyler also made history with his commentary of Agüero's goal as it went in.
 The combination of the drama of the event and Tyler's incredulous comments as he watched it unfold immediately caught the public attention and gained a lasting reputation.
 His narration of the goal is considered by many as one of the most memorable commentaries in the history of the sport - in 2017, it was ranked by The Independent journalist Miguel Delaney as the most significant moment in Premier League history.
 Several quotes from Tyler's commentary themselves entered the folklore of the event.
 By shouting Agüero's name - sustained for several seconds - the goal gained another nickname as "Aguerooooo".
 His words "So watch it, drink it in" would go on a decade later to inspire the name of a Sky Sports documentary on City's rise, while in 2020 fellow commentator Clive Tyldesley, when interviewed about Tyler's role in the legacy of the game and the goal, remarked "When Martin Tyler shouts: 'Aguero', that's not the great bit; the great bit is: 'I swear you'll never see anything like this ever again.'
 That's a big call for a commentator to make, but actually, editorially, it stands up.
 It was correct, and that's what you do - you’ve got to come up with something that stands the test of time."